Dyplay/Dyplay/README.md

 - 🔭 I’m currently working on a website [Website](https://foxygaming-esport.at/)
 - 🌱 I’m currently learning c#
 - 🤔 I’m looking for help with discord.js
-- 💬 Ask me about html,css,js (no too much), pyhton
+- 💬 Ask me about html,css,js (dont know much), pyhton
 - 📫 How to reach me: discord: Dyplay#0979
 - 😄 Pronouns: He/Him
 -->